hugopl/gi-crystal/README.md

 I wrote this while studying GObject Introspection to contribute with [crystal-gobject](https://github.com/jhass/crystal-gobject) but at some point I decided to take a different approach on how to generate the bindings, so I started this.

+Besides the binding generator this shard provides bindings for GLib, GObject and Gio libraries.

 ## Installation

 You are probably looking for the [GTK4](https://github.com/hugopl/gtk4.cr) shard, not this one, since this shard is only